-Number Reasons for recall Voluntary recalls There were no instances of much use allo in the warmaning were Forced recalls There were no instances of product recalls in the reporting year.
+Number Reasons for recall

+Voluntary recalls There were no instances of product recalls in the reporting year.

+Forced recalls

 5. Does the entity have a framework/ policy on cyber security and risks related to data privacy?
 (Yes/No) If available, provide a web-link of the policy